 Frequently Asked Questions (FAQs):

-Q1: How should I distinguish between Ikhfa and Ikhfa Shafawi?
+Q1: How should I distinguish between ikhfa-haqiqi and Ikhfa Shafawi?

-It’s easy to get confused!
-Ikhfa Noon Sakinah uses the letter Noon (ن) .
+It’s easy to get confused ikhfa haqiqi uses the letter Noon (ن) and tanween .
 Ikhfa Shafawi refers to the letter Meem Sakinah (م) followed by the letter Ba (ب).
 The mouth position differs because Meem is a labial (lip) letter.

 Q2: Is there a difference in the “closeness” of the Ikhfa according to the letter?